 When most people look for a cooling bed for their dog, they imagine a gel or water pad such as the top four on this list.
-Elevated beds might not be as efficient at cooling, but they increase airflow compared to a normal bed and are much more durable.
+Elevated beds might not be as efficient at staying cool, but they increase airflow compared to a normal bed and are much more durable.

 One of my favorite elevated beds is made by Coolaroo.
 It has a stainless steel frame, making it highly durable and able to withstand chewing.
-There's also a breathable sleeping surface to keep the air flowing around your pet's body.
+There's also a breathable sleeping surface to keep the air flowing and dissipate body heat.

 Another advantage of the Coolaroo is that it's cheaper than most cooling beds.
 If you want a strong and long-lasting bed that your pet can use all-year round, it's an excellent choice.